OctopusDeploy/docs/docs/administration/security/script-integrity.md

 Octopus does not actively enforce script integrity.

 - PowerShell is the only scripting runtime which supports script verification.
-- PowerShell Execution Policies are not a foolproof solution: PowerShell will happily execute a script with malicious content as long as it meets the requirements of the Execution Policy.
+- PowerShell Execution Policies alone are not a foolproof security solution: PowerShell will happily execute a script with malicious content as long as it meets the requirements of the Execution Policy.
 - Octopus provides a lot of value to you by modifying your scripts on your behalf, which invalidates the signature of the original script.
-- Octopus could dynamically re-sign the resulting script after modification, but this introduces extra complexity for very little gain since the signed script has a very short life span.
+- Octopus could dynamically re-sign the resulting script after modification, but this introduces extra complexity and additional security concerns for very little gain: the signed script has a very short life span.

 ### More on PowerShell Execution Policies and Octopus